Patrick-W-McMahon/ReaUI/README.md

-ReaUI is a modern React UI
+reax-ui is a modern React UI